Va11eyard/Books_Library/README.md

 - **OpenWeatherMap API** - for weather data.
 - **Google Cloud Translate API** - to translate text into certain languages.
 - **Books API** - the Books API provides information about book reviews and The New York Times Best Sellers lists.
-- **Yandex dictionary** - to get meaning of words in another languages
+- **Yandex dictionary** - to get meaning of words in another languages.

 ### Author